 Our trip begins in Phoenix, Arizona.
 We rendezvous at our host hotel at 7:30 a.m. and set out for remote Canyon de Chelly National Monument.
-As we travel across Arizona to the Navajo Nation, we stop along the way to explore Petrified Forest National Park.
-As we walk among the petrified logs and purplish-blue Bentonite “elephant skin” badlands of Blue Mesa, the surreal landscape makes us feel like we’re hiking on another planet.
-Continuing our journey north, we make a quick visit to Hubbell Trading Post.
-A National Historic Site, the trading post has been operating since 1878 and still offers native crafts and goods for purchase.
-Arriving at Canyon de Chelly in late afternoon, we set up camp for the evening near the canyon rim.
+As we travel across Arizona to the Navajo Nation, we stop along the way to explore Petrified Forest National Park and get up close and personal with the giant logs and their amazing rainbow colors.
+Traveling further in the park we view the Painted Desert with its multicolored banded hills on display before us.
+Arriving at Canyon de Chelly in late afternoon, we observe famous Spider Rock rising over 800’ from the canyon floor.
+Not only spectacular but also the core of many Navajo legends.
+We spend the night at a lodge inside the park.
 Lunch and dinner included.

-Hiking: 1.5 miles with 300’ elevation gain/loss.
-Transfer time: 5.5 hours total with multiple stops en route.
+Hiking: 1 mile with minimal elevation gain/loss.
+Transfer time: 6 hours total with multiple stops en route.

 Our day begins with a dramatic 600-foot descent along dirt and slickrock trails to the floor of Canyon De Chelly.
 At canyon bottom, we stop at White House Ruins, an Ancestral Puebloan fortress and one of the most iconic ruins in the monument.
 After our visit to this renowned archeological site, we begin our hike into the canyon’s inner sanctum.
 Navigating some deep sand and creek crossings, our stamina is tested as we make our way to tonight’s secluded campsite in neighboring Canyon del Muerto.
 The sheer canyon walls, ruins, and hundreds of pictographs left behind by ancient cultures connect us to the natural beauty and human history of this unique place.
 At day’s end, we settle into our serene campsite on a Navajo family’s private land.
 The idyllic site provides access to our own cave, an Ancestral Puebloan ruin, incredibly artistic pictographs, and the convenience of a nearby bathroom.
 All meals included.